arhh/task-keeper/README.md

 # Task Keeper

 ## What is Task Keeper
-Task Keeper is a Kanban board for helping you keep track of your work.
+Task Keeper is a Kanban-like board for helping you keep track of your work.

 There are three "swim lanes":
 * **To Do**: Lists tasks that you _will do_.